-Savennières has a terroir renowned for its exceptional dry white wines.
-We speak of "grands crus" of the Loire Valley, which gives these wines a very special reputation.
-But even if the vast majority of Savennières wines are vinified in dry form, they can also be vinified in semi-dry or sweet form.
+Savennières has a terroir known for its exceptional dry white wines.
+They are also known as "grands crus" of the Loire Valley, which gives these wines a very special reputation.
+But even if the Savennières wines are mostly dry, they can also be vinified as semi-dry or sweet.

 Part of the Loire Valley vineyards, the Savennières appellation area is located not far from Angers.
 It is greatly appreciated for its range of dry white wines.
 Moreover, its drinks are categorized among the great vintages of the Loire Valley.